 Q: How do I book and pay?

-Select the payment type and click on the book now link (which is just bellow the prices).
+Select the payment type and click on the book now link (which is just below the prices).
 Once you click on this link you will be taken to a details page and once you complete that you can continue to browse our website.
 To complete your payment select the shopping cart in the top right hand corner and complete your transaction.
-You can use Visa, Mastercard and American Express.
+You can use Visa, Mastercard, American Express and Paypal.
 Len's School uses a authenticated and secure system to process your payments.
 Short courses require a full payment, longer courses require a deposit.
 You can make your final payment by credit card or by direct deposit into our account.
 We also accept cheques.